vikashask/MEAN-Interview-Question/css/css-basic.md

     right:	Sets the right margin edge for a positioned box
     top:	Sets the top margin edge for a positioned box
     z-index: Sets the stack order of an element

 ## Overlapping Elements
     When elements are positioned, they can overlap other elements.
-    The z-index property specifies the stack order of an element (which element should be placed in front of, or behind, the others).
+    The z-index property specifies the stack order of an element (which element should be placed in front of, or behind).
     An element can have a positive or negative stack order:

 ## CSS Overflow
     overflow property has the following values:
     overflow: visible - Default.
 The overflow is not clipped.
 The content renders outside the element's box
     overflow: hidden - The overflow is clipped, and the rest of the content will be invisible
     overflow: scroll - The overflow is clipped, and a scrollbar is added to see the rest of the content
     overflow: auto - Similar to scroll, but it adds scrollbars only when necessary

 ## CSS Layout - display
     display: inline; /* the default for span */
     display: block;